poole/hyde/docs/8.0.0-beta.9/advanced.md

 {:toc}

 ## Enabling offline support
-Hydejack v8 introduces "cache as you go" offline support.
-This is implemented via the Service Worker API, a new browser standard that is now supported in the latest versions of all major browsers!
+Hydejack v8 introduces experimental "cache as you go" offline support.
+This is implemented via the [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), a new browser standard that is now supported in the latest versions of all major browsers.
 However, it is a very powerful feature and should be used with a lot of care.

-Hydejack's custom service worker implementation stores files for offline use on three different levels:

-Shell
-: The shell files are the core Hydejack files (CSS, JS) that only change between version updates.
-  If you made changes to these after enabling offline support you can force an update by bumping the `cache_version`.

-Assets
-: **These are presumed to be immutable!** In other words, every file is cached indefinitely.
-If you want to update an image after enabling offline support, add the image to `assets` with a different name and change the link in the content!
-Alternatively, you can bump the `cache_version`, but this will remove all the other cached files from the asset cache.

-Content
-: The content cache exploits the fact that content can't change between builds, so that it can be stored for offline use until you upload a new build.
-For now, the entire content cache is discarded every time you publish a new post (future versions could cache them based on last modified dates, but that has)

-Other things to note are that the implementation will always cache the pages listed under `legal`, as well as the `404.html` page, which will be shown when the user is offline.
-TODO: Use dedicated offline page.

-***

-To enable offline support in Hydejack do the following stepts:

-Because Service Workers are so powerful, they are only enabled on sites that are served over HTTPS.
+Enabling this feature requires that your content meets the following criteria:

+* Content doesn't change between between deploys (e.g. manually adding things to `_site` etc.)
+* All assets in `assets` are immutable, i.e. they never change (when changing a file in assets, it needs to have a new name and links need to point to the new file).
+* The site is mostly self-contained, i.e. assets are served from the same domain (offline support will not download assets form external sites by default)
-Unless your site is already served this way, enabling HTTPS is the first step.
+* The site is served via HTTPS (this is a Service Worker requirement)

-Create a `sw.js` file in the root of your project and add the following content:
+To enable this feature, create the [`sw.js`][sw] file in the root of your project and add the following content:

 ```js
 ---